SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 This will also return a 200 response, but like the create route, it currently only prints out "Getting workout."

 ### Creating a workout pkg
-Let's develop a package responsible for workout creation.
-We'll name this package workout and include a function for creating workouts.
+Let's develop a package responsible for workout creation and retrieval.
+We'll name this package workout and include a functionx for creating workouts and getting workouts.

 First, set up the necessary directory structure and files: